This program has been archived.

-Division of Polar Programs
+Office of Polar Programs

-Antarctic Artists and Writers Program
+Antarctic Artists and Writers Program (AAW)

 Important Information for Proposers

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 19-1), is effective for proposals submitted, or due, on or after February 25, 2019.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 19-1 may apply to proposals submitted in response to this funding opportunity.

-The National Science Foundation (NSF) is the lead Federal agency managing the U.S. Antarctic Program is scientific research and education in the Antarctic and the Southern Ocean.
-The Antarctic Artists and Writers Program supports writing and artistic projects specifically designed to increase the public’s understanding and appreciation of the Antarctic and human endeavors on the southernmost continent.
-Priority will be given to projects that focus on interpreting and representing the scientific activities being conducted in and/or about the unique Antarctic region.
-Resulting projects must target audiences in the U.S. and be distributed/exhibited in the U.S. The program does not support site installations or performances in Antarctica.
+The National Science Foundation (NSF) is the lead Federal agency managing the U.S. Antarctic Program (USAP), which supports scientific research and education in the Antarctic and the Southern Ocean.
+The Antarctic Artists and Writers Program was established to facilitate writing and artistic projects designed to increase the public’s understanding and appreciation of the Antarctic and human endeavors on the southernmost continent.
+The Artist and Writers Program gives priority to projects that focus on interpreting and representing the scientific activities being conducted in the unique Antarctic region.
+Proposed projects must target audiences in the U.S. and be distributed/exhibited in the U.S. The program does not support site installations or performances in Antarctica.
 The program also does not support short-term projects that are essentially journalistic in nature (See Section IX.
 Other Information).
 Artists and Writers Program field teams should consist of no more than one or two people.
 Larger projects—such as television or documentary film crews—should contact the cognizant AAW Program Officer.